kkrugler/flink-training/bootcamp/tables/README.md

 You'll need to modify the [BootcampTablesWorkflow](src/main/java/com/ververica/flink/training/exercises/BootcampTablesWorkflow.java) code to use the Table APIs to define the tables, do the join, and generate the results.
-Hints are provided, as well as links to helpful documentation.
+Hints are provided in the code, as well as below.

+To test, you should run the `BootcampTablesWorkflowTest.testWorkflow()` test.

+### Hints

 The required schemas for each of these stream's tables have been provided for you as `TrimmedShoppingCartSchema` and `CurrencyConvertRecordTable`.

-To test, you should run the `BootcampTablesWorkflowTest.testWorkflow()` test.

 -----